-The shot and the pill are two effective forms of hormonal birth control, each with their own benefits and risks.
+The birth control shot and birth control pill are two effective forms of hormonal birth control, each with their own benefits, risks, and side effects.
 Does one work better than the other?

 When choosing between the shot and pills, people may want to consider their effectiveness, side effects, risks, and convenience.

 This article explores the benefits and risks of the shot and pills for birth control and tips for choosing between them.

 Hormonal birth control comes in several forms, including an injectable shot.